The Cluster Collaboration

 N Non-stellar Star shape estimator.
 Strong 1

 B Background fit failed Sky determination.
-Strong 3
+Weak 3

 I Ill-determined background Sky determination.
 Weak 5